 Correspondence courses were a form of distance learning education system that has its origins in 19th century UK.

-In the latter half of the century, the educational system in the USA followed in their footsteps and started offering distance education degrees to students before it spread to other countries across the world.
+In the latter half of the century, the educational system in the USA followed in its footsteps and started offering distance education degrees to students before it spread to other countries across the world.

 Correspondence courses offered home study materials through postal services that were later replaced by email.
 The courses mainly included vocational subjects like horology, gemology, floristry, camera repair and other subjects.